jakim929/interop-indexer/README.md

    Open `.env.local` and update it with your specific RPC URLs and any other required configurations.
 The default config will work with the default networks in `supersim`

-5. **Launch the Indexer:**
+5. **Run the Indexer:**
    Start the indexer in development mode:
    ```sh
    pnpm dev
    ```

-Now your local Superchain Interoperability Indexer should be up and running!
+Go to http://localhost:42069/ to see the GraphQL UI!